teyinlml/minliangliu.github.io/_pages/about.md

   - /about.html
 ---

-I received a Ph.D. degree in Mechanical Engineering, Georgia Institute of Technology, under the supervision of Prof. Wei Sun.
+I received a Ph.D. degree in Mechanical Engineering from Georgia Institute of Technology in 2020, under the supervision of Prof. Wei Sun.
 Previously, I received a B.Eng. degree in Mechatronic Engineering from Zhejiang University, in 2015.

 My research interests include cardiovascular biomechanics, inverse methods and machine learning.